Lnxtanx/-Cricket-Cover-Drive-Analyzer/README.md

 ---

-*This project was developed as part of the MLH Fellowship program, showcasing the power of combining computer vision, machine learning, and web technologies to solve real-world problems in sports coaching and player development.*
+*This project was developed to demonstrate the practical application of computer vision and machine learning in sports technology, showcasing how AI can assist in objective cricket technique analysis and coaching.*

 ### ✨ Key Features